topherCantrell/robots-piCreate/README.md

 Green:TX out of USB port

 On the iCreate1 data goes TO the robot on pin 1 of the cargo bay connector

+The cable that came with the iCreate did not have power connected through.
+The wires were not connected to the plug.
+But the cable from adafruit does supply power correctly.

 5V converter
 [https://www.adafruit.com/products/1385](https://www.adafruit.com/products/1385)